sunming-code/VetBench/README.md

 | 15 | Med42-v2 | Domain-specialized | 70B | 80.21 | 79.34--80.93 |
 | 16 | PMC-LLaMA | Domain-specialized | 13B | 56.73 | 56.00--57.42 |
 | 17 | BioGPT-Large | Domain-specialized | 1.5B | 42.40 | 41.57--43.11 |

-The model identifiers/access dates used in the revised evaluation are documented in the paper supplementary material.
-Model comparisons should be interpreted with the stated caveats: proprietary and open-source systems were accessed through different providers, domain-specialized checkpoints were locally deployed, and the benchmark measures controlled text tasks rather than clinical or operational readiness.

 ## Citation and license